yokai-php/batch-src/docs/docs/bridges/symfony-messenger.rst

 How to configure different transport for your jobs?
 ------------------------------------------------------------

-On some projects, you will end with different messenger transports, and will want to run
+On some projects, you will end with different messenger transports, and will not want to run all jobs on the same transport.

 | Because we are using the same message class for all jobs, there is no way to configure this in Symfony.
 | Instead, you will have to configure a job name to transport routing, in our side of the configuration.